Epoxy adhesive – the most used industrial adhesive

 5. Epoxy acrylate resins

-- Chemical and biochemical industry: due to its outstanding chemical resistance, epoxies are common in applications that involve harsh chemicals.
+- Chemical and biochemical industry: due to its outstanding chemical resistance, epoxy adhesives are common in applications that involve harsh chemicals.
 Especially epoxy novolac based formulations are used in tanks and other means to store chemicals.

-- Aerospace: the aerospace industry uses epoxy adhesives as one component films and 2K systems for various applications.
-For example helicopter rotor baldes are bonded with epoxy glues due to the glues´ extreme strength and mechanical stability.
+- Aerospace: the aerospace industry uses epoxy adhesives as one component films and 2K epoxy glue systems for various applications.
+For example helicopter rotor baldes are bonded with epoxy glues due to the adhesives´ extreme strength and mechanical stability.

 - Marine: as epoxies form watertight bonds and are resistant to salt water, they are ideal for marine environments.

-- Construction: epoxy glue is also used in construction for example for repairing floors and tiles.
+- Construction: epoxy adhesive is also used in construction for example for repairing floors and tiles.
 The adhesives are resistant against the elements and therefore, suitable also for outdoor applications.
+Next to being an industrial adhesive, construction epoxy adhesive is also popular among DIYers.

 Find the epoxy adhesive that is a perfect match to your project

-As we have now discovered, epoxy is not simply one type of adhesive, but covers a wide variety of formulations which all have their advantages.
-In case you are looking for the best possible industrial epoxy glue for your project, contact us and let our experts connect you with the most suitable product.
+As we have now discovered, epoxy glue is not simply one type of adhesive, but covers a wide variety of formulations which all have their advantages.
+In case you are looking for the best possible industrial epoxy adhesive for your project, contact us and let our experts connect you with the most suitable epoxy resin adhesive.